HenrikMoe/Service-Infrastructure/README.md

 - **Regek Nanobot Destruction**
   - **Annihilates Biological Nanobots:** Destroys nanobots injected into biological systems.
     - **Standard:** GFD Medicine.

+- **Retard Global**
+  - **Retarded APR, Box Office, 7 Star Token Projects:** Enlightenment based token project exploiting the fear uncertaintity and deress while also giving people something to do for fun when the economy is perfect.
+Extorts NWO and Northop nethead capital during the getting-raped phase of the token.
+    - **Standard:** GFD Propoganda, GFD SEM, GFD Art

 - **Fiat To Crypto On/Off Ramps**
   - **Full On/Off Ramps For Credit and Debit Carriers:** Visa, Mastercard, Amex, and more traditional finance on/off ramp solutions for onboarding users into Web3.
     - **Standard:** GFD SEM